fernhw/Pro-Input-System/README.md

     }
 ```

-### Step4
+### Step4, Setting Up The Controllers.
 Setting up.
-Go to Models/ControllerHub
+Go to Models/ControllerHub<br/>

 You will see this.
+This is the 3 controllers we talked about: MainController is the Joystick based controller, your regular XBox 360 controller, PCInput is your keyboard and mouse mapped mapped with the same inputs as the main controller, and PCInputAlt is an extra keyboard controller to give the user more keys to work with.
 ```
     namespace ProInputSystem {
         public static class ControllerHub {